Major revision: April 2016

 b) Comfort standards addressing ergonomics, sound, privacy and light, so that homes are places of retreat.

-c) Energy efficiency and greenhouse gas emissions in line with policies in EN122, and design to avoid overheating during summer months without reliance on energy intensive cooling systems, taking account of projections for our changing climate.
+c) Energy efficiency and greenhouse gas emissions and design to avoid overheating during summer months without reliance on energy intensive cooling systems, taking account of projections for our changing climate.

 d) Water sensitive design, with a per person consumption target of 100 litres per person per day, the use of rainwater and grey water recycling where appropriate.
 As a minimum, developments must achieve a neutral impact on surface water runoff, or where conditions don’t allow this discharge from the site must be limited, to reduce flooding (see also LP512).
 Drainage design must take account of climate change, for example in preparing for a 1 in 100 year storm event.
 Care must be given to ensure that plants such as trees are given adequately sized pits to increase their resilience to climate change.